ray-project/ray/doc/source/walkthrough.rst

 Remote Classes (Actors)
 -----------------------

 Actors extend the Ray API from functions (tasks) to classes.
 The ``ray.remote`` decorator indicates that instances of the ``Counter`` class will be actors.
-An actor is essentially a stateful worker.
+An actor is essentially a stateful worker; underneath the hood is a separate Python process.

 .. code-block:: python